gneu77/rx-signals/docs/rx-signals_start.md

 > You might say 'Wait, isn't this more like a reactive service locator?'.
 > Well yes, the store is some kind of service locator.
 > And also no, because you don't get the dependencies itself from the store, but you get them wrapped into an observable.
-> This makes all the difference, because all the arguments against classic service locators do not apply to the _rx-signals-store_!
+> This makes a difference, because some arguments against classic service locators do not apply to the _rx-signals-store_.
 > Thus, I don't like to bring in this somehow biased term and instead keep calling it reactive DI.

 ## Encapsulation via Signals-type <a name="signals-type"></a>